 What Should You Do?

 As a parent, you should keep an eye out for any obvious facial asymmetry and remain vigilant of the potential risk factors.
-Be sure to raise any particular concerns with your GP, and if you feel that your child might benefit from a plagiocephaly helmet, call Technology in Motion on 0330 100 1800 to arrange an appointment with a specialist.
+Be sure to raise any particular concerns with your GP, and if you feel that your child might benefit from a plagiocephaly helmet, call Technology in Motion on 0330 100 1800 to arrange a free no-obligation appointment with a clinician.

 Further reading: Plagiocephaly: ‘Just’ Cosmetic